limon768/limon768.github.io/_posts/Site Launched!/2022-07-04-Site-Launched-!.md

 **Upload Time**

 My goal is to upload every 2 weeks.
-Depending on school that it might change.
+Depending on school this might change, but rest asured there is gonna be good content coming.